NextBrain-ai/Data-Anonymizer-Tool/README.md

    npm run dist
    ```
    These commands will package the application and prepare it for distribution.
 After running these commands, the built version of NB-Anonymizer will be available in the distribution directory of the project.

+## Roadmap

+### Phase 1: Initial Setup
+- [x] **Initial Anonymization System**: Develop a basic system for data anonymization to lay the groundwork for more advanced features.

+### Phase 2: Web Platform Development
+- [x] **Web Platform for Anonymization**: Create a user-friendly web interface that allows users to easily anonymize their data.

+### Phase 3: Integration with Popular Tools
+- [x] **Jupyter Notebook and Google Colab Integration**: Ensure our system is compatible with Jupyter Notebook and Google Colab for wider accessibility.
+- [x] **Docker and Docker Compose Deployment**: Implement Docker and Docker Compose to facilitate easy deployment and scaling of our application.

+### Phase 4: Desktop Application
+- [ ] **Desktop Application**: Develop a standalone desktop application for users who prefer a dedicated software solution.

+### Phase 5: Advanced Algorithm Testing
+- [ ] **Testing More Powerful Algorithms**: Experiment with more advanced algorithms to improve the efficiency and effectiveness of the anonymization process.

+### Phase 6: Evaluation and Analysis
+- [ ] **Evaluation of Original vs Anonymized Data**: Conduct thorough evaluations to ensure the integrity of the data post-anonymization.
+- [ ] **Statistical Graph Generation**: Implement features for generating statistical graphs to visualize the effectiveness of our anonymization processes.

 ## Contributing